ScottyVG/Royal/README.md

 Royal is an extremely lightweight scss framework for people who regularly write SCSS code and want to import files modularly.

 ### Curl Initialize
 Add the _initialize.scss to your sass directory.
-Use this file to store all of your import mappings and then add to it with any of the following Curl commands.
+Use this file to as router for all of your imported files and then add scss files to it with any of the following Curl commands.
 ```
 curl https://raw.githubusercontent.com/ScottyVG/Royal/master/src/_initialize.scss >> _initialize.scss
 ```